flomuedev/lazyhci/README.md

 `data_summary_plot_all` produces summary plots for multiple dependent variables, automatically grouping by all subsets of the grouping (independent) variables.

+`likert_plot_model` produces a model using the `likert` package that can be plotted.

+`plot_likert` customizes plotting options for models produced by `likert_plot_model`

 ## Analysis

 todo...

 ## Helper
 `check_complete_design` checks for a fully-crossed design for repeated meassures designs.
-Informs you about missing/NA cells.
+Informs you about missing/NA cells and other problems.

 ## Installing
 ```